Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Results

-In Figure \ref{fig5}(b) we explore the metallic phase at the intermediate disorder regime, in detail.
+From the low frequency ($\omega \rightarrow 0$) behavior of $\sigma(\omega)$ we determine $\sigma_{dc}$, and show its thermal evolution in Figure \ref{fig7}(d).
+We distinguish the metallic and insulating phases primarily based on the sign of $d\sigma_{dc}/dT$, such that, $d\sigma_{dc}/dT < 0$ corresponds to metal while for an insulator $d\sigma_{dc}/dT > 0$.
+At high temperatures, $d\sigma_{dc}/dT > 0$ for the AF-MI ($W=0.5t$), AFI ($W=1.25t$) and CAI ($W=4t, 6t, 8t$) phases and $\sigma_{dc}$ increases monotonically.
+In the intermediate disorder regime ($W=1.5t, 2t$) representative of the AFM, $d\sigma_{dc}/dT$ undergoes a change in sign across a crossover temperature at which $\sigma_{dc}$ is maximum, say, $T_{IRM}$.
+In Figure \ref{fig7}(e) we explore the metallic phase at the intermediate disorder regime, in detail.
 The non-monotonic temperature dependence of $\sigma_{dc}$ and the corresponding deviation of resistivity ($\rho=1/\sigma_{dc}$) from the $\rho \propto T^{2}$ behavior at low temperatures is the signature of the underlying NFL state.
-Our results on single particle DOS at the Fermi level shows that even though the Fermi liquid description breaks down in the NFL state, the low energy excitations can still be described via the QPs.
-This is signalled by the prominent QP peaks in the DOS at T=0 upto $W\sim W_{c2}$ (see Figure \ref{fig4}(d)).
-For T $\neq$ 0 the QP peaks survive upto a high temperature, say, T$_{IRM}$, corresponding to the Ioffe-Regel-Mott limit \cite{gunnarsson2003,hussey2004}.
-For T$>$T$_{IRM}$, the QP peaks flatten out via large transfer of spectral weight away from the Fermi level, leading to a ``bad metallic'' phase.
-The NFL regime can thus be inferred in terms of ``resilient quasiparticles'', which continues to survive as the relevant low energy excitations in the system even after the Fermi liquid description breaks down \cite{deng2013}.
+The ``pseudogap'' behavior of the single particle DOS (Figure \ref{fig7}(b)) at the Fermi level suggests that even though the Fermi liquid description breaks down in the NFL state, the low energy excitations can still be described via the QPs.
+For $T \neq 0$ the finite spectral weight at the Fermi level progressively increases upto $T_{IRM}$, corresponding to the Ioffe-Regel-Mott limit \cite{gunnarsson2003,hussey2004}.
+The NFL regime can be inferred in terms of ``resilient quasiparticles'', which continues to survive as the relevant low energy excitations in the system even after the Fermi liquid description breaks down \cite{deng2013}.

-The disorder dependence of $\sigma(\omega)$ at T=0 is shown in \ref{fig5}(c) and the temperature dependence at W=1.75t is shown in \ref{fig5}(d).
-The breakdown of QP description in the ground state at $W_{c2}$ is signalled by two characteristics of $\sigma(\omega)$: $(i)$~ the DDP is broadened, undergoes suppression and gets monotonically shifted towards the high frequency range for $W > W_{c2}$, $(ii)$~ the isosbestic crossing point at $\omega/t \sim 4.8$ is lost for $W > W_{c2}$ (see inset of \ref{fig5}(c)).